mohamedibrahim159/learn_with_me/learn_with_me/README.md

 ## Project Description

 The **Learn With Me** app is designed to provide educational content for children in an engaging and interactive way.
-It focuses on teaching fundamental concepts like letters, numbers, animals, colors, and stories.
+It focuses on teaching fundamental concepts like letters, numbers, animals, and stories.
 The application is built with a user-friendly interface that caters to both learners and parents, offering content in both Arabic and English.

 ## Features